manni8436/MS2-Project/README.md

 ## INITIAL DESIGN

-My initial idea for this project was to create a fun, interactive card matching game with a Egyptian theme that can be enjoyed by anyone.
+* My initial idea for this project was to create a fun, interactive card matching game with a Egyptian theme that can be enjoyed by anyone.
 My target audience is anyone who is interested in games and also Egyptian Mythology.
 The target demographic is incredibly mixed and covers people of all ages and genders.

-The main features that I wanted to include are:
+* The main features that I wanted to include are:

+    * Easy to use layout.
+    * Easy to read instructions.
+    * A bright but sutle colour scheme that is eye catching but isnt overwhelming.
+    * Hover feature that is clear and precise to be used while playing the game.

 ## FINAL DESIGN